acl2025-srw/acl2025-srw.github.io/cfp.md

 - Thesis Proposals: This category is appropriate for PhD students who have decided on a thesis topic and wish to get feedback on their proposal and broader ideas for their continuing work.
 - Research Papers: Papers in this category can describe completed work, or work in progress with preliminary results.
 For these papers, the first author **MUST BE** a current student (high school, graduate, or undergraduate).
 Topics of interest for the SRW are the same as for the main <a href="https://2025.aclweb.org/calls/main_conference_papers/">ACL 2025 conference</a>.

 Submissions (in both categories) may be archival or non-archival, based on the wish of the authors.
 All archival papers will be published in the ACL 2025 SRW Proceedings.
-Non-archival papers may be submitted to any venue in the future except for another SRW.
+Non-archival papers may be submitted to any venue in the future except for another SRW. <u>Please note that submissions marked as non-archival cannot be changed to archival after acceptance</u>.

 ## Why Submit to ACL SRW?